-The Strategic Petroleum Reserve (SPR) West Hackberry storage facility is located in Cameron Parish, Louisiana.
-The storage site covers approximately 565 acres on top of the West Hackberry salt dome.
+The 565-acre West Hackberry storage facility is located in Cameron Parish, Louisiana.
 Development of the site was initiated in 1977 and completed in 1988.
 Numerous canals and natural waterways bisect the area.
 The surrounding area consists of marshland with natural ridges.
 These ridges, called cheniers, typically support grass and trees and affect water flow through the marshes.
 In many areas, lakes, bayous, and canals are concentrated so that the marsh may not seem to be a landmass, but rather a large region of small islands.